bugg-resources/.github/profile/README.md

 **SAFE Acoustics: An open-source, real-time eco-acoustic monitoring network in the tropical rainforests of Borneo.**
 Sethi SS, Ewers RM, Jones NS, Signorelli A, Picinali L, Orme CDL.
 Methods Ecol Evol.
 2020; 11: 1182–1185. https://doi.org/10.1111/2041-210X.13438

+## Credits

+The Bugg project was founded and is managed by [Sarab Sethi](https://profiles.imperial.ac.uk/sarab.sethi) (Imperial College London).
+Technical development has been undertaken by Monad Gottfried Ltd, UP Creative, and JBOTS Ltd.